Starting a Small Business Following a Disability

 - No: If you are receiving disability payments under a policy that pays only if you are not able to work in any occupation, once you start working in any occupation, you may cease to be eligible for benefits or the income from the new career may be deducted from your disability benefits.

-- Maybe: Disability insurance policies that pay benefits if you are not able to return to your “own occupation” may continue to pay benefits if you start a small business that is in a different field, assuming that you remain medically unable to do the duties of your previous profession.
+- Maybe: Disability insurance policies that pay benefits if you are not able to return to your “own occupation” are known as own occupation disability insurance and may continue to pay benefits if you start a small business that is in a different field, assuming that you remain medically unable to do the duties of your previous profession.